waffler-io/waffler-laravel/README.md

 In the future, this will allow more configuration.

-In the example below, a `HeaderParam` with the name of `Authorization` will not be included in the generated method parameters, because we already passed this argument in the `namespace_options` so the code generator don`t have to generate a method parameter for it.
+In the example below, a `HeaderParam` with the name of `Authorization` will not be included in the generated method parameters, because we already passed this argument in the `namespace_options`, so the code generator doesn't have to generate a method parameter for it.

 ```php
 'openapi_files' => [